Piper Sandler Cuts Avidbank (OTC:AVBH) Price Target to $23.00

-Avidbank (OTC:AVBH – Get Free Report) had its price objective lowered by investment analysts at Piper Sandler from $24.00 to $23.00 in a research report issued on Friday, Benzinga reports.
-The firm currently has an “overweight” rating on the stock.
+Avidbank (OTC:AVBH – Free Report) had its target price decreased by Piper Sandler from $24.00 to $23.00 in a report published on Friday morning, Benzinga reports.
+Piper Sandler currently has an overweight rating on the stock.

 Avidbank Company Profile